 - Common framework for all non 3GPP accesses (including WIFI, Fixed broadband access)

+- User Plane evolution.

+- Service Based Interface evolution.

-- .
+- QoS framework evolution.

-3. Migration and interworking with legacy system (at least including 5G)
+- Migration and interworking with legacy system (at least including 5G)

+NOTE a: Coordination with RAN WGs and TSG RAN is expected and final architecture decision will be jointly determined by TSG RAN and TSG SA

+3. void.

-4. Unified Data framework for all data handling including data collection, distribution, processing, storage and exposure, for independent scalable deployment of new services.
+4. Common Data framework for all data handling including data collection, distribution, processing, storage and exposure, for independent scalable deployment of new services.

-5. Native AI design including both NET4AI and AI4NET to support new services and improve the network efficiency and performance.
+5. Native AI design: Study whether and how to support for AI native 6G network targeting new services and AI-Agent communication..

-6. AI Agent communication including identification, authorization, communication management, etc.

-7. Efficient interaction between local networks, and between local network and PLMN network to meet the vertical requirements.
+6. void

+s

+7. Study whether and how to enable simplified networking in localized deployment or services.

-8. Integrated communication and computing framework including the following aspects:
+8. Integrated communication and computing framework to support coordinated computing between UE and core network, and to enable computing as a service

-- Coordination among UE, core network and applications for offloading traffic

-- Exposure framework enhancement to support computing services

-9. Common framework for all modes of integration of sensing and communication.
+9. Common framework for all modes of integration of sensing and communication (See NOTE d).
+The detailed scope will be determined jointly with TSG RAN after the R20 5GA study on sensing concludes.

-10. Common user consent framework to improve the user privacy protection
+10. Common user consent framework to improve the user privacy protection and coordination with SA3.

 11. Integration of TN and NTN to support ubiquitous connectivity.

-12 IMS architecture enhancement (including simplification) to support legacy services and new services, e.g. voice, immersive communication, multi-modal communication, etc.
+12 IMS architecture enhancement (including simplification) to support legacy services and new services.

-NOTE 1: The final set of work areas will be further updated to aligned with the SA1 SI progress
+NOTE b: The final set of work areas will be further updated to aligned with the SA1 SI progress

-NOTE 2: The details of the work area and the dependency between work areas will be discussed and determined during the study.
+NOTE c: The details of the work area and the dependency between work areas will be discussed and determined during the study.

-NOTE 3: Overlapping between R20 5GA and R20 6G studies shall be avoided
+NOTE d: Overlapping between R20 5GA and R20 6G studies shall be avoided

+The architecture should be developed with the following non-exhaustive list of characteristics:

+The 6G system shall support legacy services, i.e. voice service, emergency service, messaging service, location service, etc.

+The 6G system shall support roaming.

+The 6G system shall support robust and resilient to achieve zero outage.

+The 6G system shall support Energy Efficiency and Energy Saving.

+The 6G system shall minimize the changes on API framework to reduce the impact on applications..

+The 6G system shall support direct network sharing and indirect network sharing.

+The 6GC shall be cloud native

+The 6G system shall not support interworking between 6G and 2G/3G

 The complete or partial conclusions of this study will form the basis for the normative work and/or for any further study.

 During the study, the result of FS_6G-REQ work and FS_6G_RAN_Scen_Req work should be taken into account.

-The study shall follow the principles endorsed in SP-25340 at TSG SA#107(Mar 2025) to create a lean and streamlined standards for 6G, e.g., by dimensioning an appropriate set of functionalities, minimizing the adoption of multiple options for the same functionality, avoiding excessive configurations, etc

 /*****************************End***********************/